avwsolutions/SN-API-Examples/api.md

 Now we are ready for writing some actual code.
 Current example code is :

 -       Receiving the data attributes from the JSON formatted body.
--       Logging the requested user & action to the system logs.
+-       Logging the action and employee which triggering the API to the system logs.
 -       Create a new incident record with the provided data attributes.
 -       Save the status in a JSON formatted body and writes it back as output.